Evaluating Overfit and Underfit in Models of Network Community Structure: Evaluating Community Structure Quality

 The pair of link-based tasks introduced here defines a tradeoff much like a bias-variance tradeoff, in which an algorithm can either excel at learning the observed network (link description) or at learning to predict missing edges (link prediction), but not both.
 Link description thus represents a kind of in-sample learning evaluation, and an algorithm with a high benchmark performance curve on this task tends to correctly learn where edges do and do not appear in a given network.
 In contrast, link prediction presents a kind of out-of-sample learning evaluation, and an algorithm with a high performance curve on this task must do worse at link description in order to identify which observed non-edges are most likely to be missing links.
 The relative performance on these two tasks provides a qualitative diagnostic for the degree to which an algorithm tends to over- or under-fit when applied to real-world networks.
 Box~\hyperref[table:BCD]{3} provides simple guidelines for assessing this tendency for any particular method.

-Our evaluation and comparison of 11 state-of-the-art algorithms under these two tasks using the CommunityFitNet corpus of 406 structurally diverse networks provides new insights.
+Our evaluation and comparison of 11 state-of-the-art algorithms under these two tasks using the CommunityFitNet corpus of 572 structurally diverse networks provides new insights.
 We summarize our findings in Table~\ref{table:results}, describing the number of communities an algorithm tends to find, the group of algorithms its output partitions tend to be most similar to, and its performance on link prediction and description.
 We also provide an overall qualitative assessment of the algorithm's practical behavior, following the rubrics in Box~\hyperref[table:BCD]{3}.
 In particular, we find dramatic differences in accuracy on both tasks across algorithms.
 Generally, we find that probabilistic methods perform well at link prediction and adequately at link description, indicating that they tend to produce relatively well-fitted communities.

 In contrast, we find that methods based on modularity maximization (Q and Q-MR) and Infomap tend to overfit on real-world networks, performing poorly at link prediction but well at link description.
 In contrast, some methods, such as \mbox{Q-MP} tend to underfit on real-world data, performing poorly, or at best moderately, on both tasks.
-Spectral methods, such as S-NB, are more uneven, underfitting in some circumstances and overfitting in others.
+In previous work on a more limited number of networks, Ref.~\cite{kawamoto2016comparative} concluded that modularity-based spectral community detection tends to underfit, while non-backtracking spectral community detection (S-NB, here) tends to overfit.
+Our results on 572 networks, however, show that spectral methods such as S-NB are more uneven, tending to underfit in some circumstances and overfit in others.
 Given the broad popularity of spectral techniques in community detection, this particular result indicates that more careful evaluations of spectral techniques in practical settings are likely warranted, and their general accuracy should not be assumed.

+It is worth highlighting that in some settings, an approach like Infomap or Q that is better at link description than at link prediction may be preferred, as overfitting is controlled in a post-processing step outside the algorithm itself.
+Similarly, some methods, such as Infomap, are more readily adaptable to different kinds of input data and research questions.
+Articulating and formalizing such qualitative methodological tradeoffs are an important direction for future work.